JanHrudka/iST/README.md

   This module is included by default in Python, so no separate installation is required.

 - **Operating System**
-  Works on Windows, Linux, and macOS as long as the correct serial port is provided.
+  Works on Windows, Linux, and macOS as long as the correct serial port is find.

 ## Usage